 By learning what is trending on YouTube and when, it becomes much easier to determine whether certain types of videos are worth pursuing.

 If you’re thinking of jumping on the latest viral video trend, it’s a huge advantage to have some insider information as to whether or not it’s still going to be relevant by the time you produce and release it.

 Browse through the trends that Google currently lists as “Hot” and then copy those into the search term menu with the “Limit to YouTube Search” option to see what video themes are up-and-coming.
 Certain keywords also have a “Forecast” option enabled, which provides an educated guess as to how they’ll perform in the upcoming months.

-Google Trends for YouTube is a great new tool for SEO specialists and content creators.
+Google Trends for YouTube is a great new tool for SEO specialists and SEO content creators.
 However, it’s important to remember that this is just one weapon in an arsenal of SEO tools at your disposal.
-Focusing your entire YouTube content strategy around Trends may make your work seem flat, as if it’s just trying to jump on hot topics and get some easy traffic.
+Focusing your entire YouTube SEO and content strategy around Trends may make your work seem flat, as if it’s just trying to jump on hot topics and get some easy traffic.

 Keep the core values of your web presence in mind, and keep your strategies well-balanced to attract a solid and dedicated viewer base, rather than a slew of traffic passing through to see something trendy.